Substance abuse, addictions and harm prevention

 The MSAH coordinates Finland's policy on drugs, which is implemented in collaboration with different administrative sectors.
 The aim of policy is to prevent the use and spread of drugs in order to lessen the harmful impact caused in economic, social and individual terms.

-The MSAH takes a leading role in promoting smoke-free and tobacco control initiatives in Finland.
-It is responsible for the implementation of the Tobacco Act, which stipulates measures to reduce smoking.
+The MSAH takes a leading role in promoting a tobacco and nicotine-free Finland.
+It is responsible for the implementation of the Tobacco Act, which stipulates measures to end the use of tobacco and nicotine products.

-The MSAH directs efforts to tackle the financial, social and psychological impact of problem gambling.
+The MSAH directs efforts to tackle the financial, social and health-related harms caused by gambling.